ronaldseoh/algorithmsunlocked/NOTES.md

 - Merge Sort: [See the code.](https://link.iamblogger.net/-ppw4)
   - The idea: Divide the array into two.
 Divide each two pieces again into two.
 Repeat the process until there's at most one element so it can't be divided into two any more.
 Then we start 'merging' all the pieces back into the full array, by comparing the each element from the last two pieces and put them in sorted order into new array, and so on until we get the fully sorted array.

-  - Merge Sort employs 'divide-and-conquer' paradigm.
+  - Merge Sort employs **'divide-and-conquer'** paradigm.
     - We break the problem into subproblems that are similar to the original, solve the subproblems recursively, and then combine the solutions to the subproblems to solve the original problem.
-      - DIVIDE by finding the number of q of the slot midway between p and r.
-We do so in the same way that we found the midpoint in binary search: add p and q, divide by 2, and take the floor.
+      - DIVIDE by finding the number of `q` of the slot midway between `p` and `r`.
+We do so in the same way that we found the midpoint in binary search: add `p` and `q`, divide by `2`, and take the floor.
-      - CONQUER by recursively sorting the books in each of the two subproblems created by the divide step: recursively sort the books that are in slots p through q, and recursively sort the books that are in slots q + 1 through r.
+      - CONQUER by recursively sorting the books in each of the two subproblems created by the divide step: recursively sort the books that are in slots `p` through `q`, and recursively sort the books that are in slots `q + 1` through `r`.
-      - COMBINE by merging the sorted books that are in slots p through q and slots q+1 through r, so that all the books in slots p through r are sorted.
+      - COMBINE by merging the sorted books that are in slots `p` through `q` and slots `q+1` through `r`, so that all the books in slots `p` through `r` are sorted.
-    - The base case occurs when fewer than two books need to be sorted (that is, when p >= r), since a set of books with no books or one book is already trivially sorted.
+    - The base case occurs when fewer than two books need to be sorted (that is, when `p >= r`), since a set of books with no books or one book is already trivially sorted.

   - Time complexity: `Theta(n*lg n)` in ALL cases.
     - Since the merging itself involves copying `n` elements, it takes `Theta(n)` time.